 SATURN STILLS / SCIENCE PHOTO LIBRARY SATURN STILLS / SCIENCE PHOTO LIBRARY

-Blood pressure measurement.
-Hand of a general practice doctor holds a digital sphygmomanometer while measuring the blood pressure of an elderly man.
-An inflatable cuff (grey) is placed around the upper arm of the patient; the cuff is attached to the digital electronic device.
-The cuff is then inflated exerting pressure on the brachial artery to stop blood flow in the arm.
-The pressure is then released and the systolic (130) and diastolic (72) pressures of the pumping and relaxed heart are taken.
-These are read off in millimetres of mercury.
-Although blood pressure fluctuates over the day, it is an important measure of general bodily health.
+Blood pressure.
+General practice doctor measures blood pressure of an elderly man, using a digital sphygmomanometer.
+An inflatable cuff (grey) is placed around the upper arm; the cuff is connected to a digital electronic device.
+An old style sphygmomanometer with mercury column is seen on the wall.
+The cuff is inflated exerting pressure on the brachial artery to stop blood flow in the arm.
+The pressure is then released and the systolic (139) and diastolic (75) pressures of the pumping and relaxed heart are taken.
+These are read in millimetres of mercury.
+Although blood pressure fluctuates over the day, it is an important measure of bodily health.